THE UNMUTUAL PRISONER VEHICLE GUIDE

 The "Prisoner" Lotus 7 is a very difficult car to pin down.
 There exist a number of pictures of the car at the end of a line of Elans at the old works factory in Cheshunt (long before the company's move to Hethel).
 However, the "KAR 120C" number plate was often moved between demonstrators.

-The "KAR 120C" used in the original filming was a Lotus Super 7 series II, which is believed to have been sold abroad in early 1967 (after the filming of "Many Happy Returns") and later written off in an accident.
+The "KAR 120C" used in the original filming was a Lotus Super 7 series II, which was sold abroad (Australia) in early 1967 (after the filming of "Many Happy Returns") and later written off in a racing accident.
 This car featured a Ford pre-Xflow 1500 engine specially tuned by Cosworth.
-The "Do Not Forsake Me Oh My Darling" model, actual registration LC K88D, was owned by a local man from Borehamwood.
+The "Do Not Forsake Me Oh My Darling" model, actual registration LC K88D, was owned by a local man from Borehamwood who later sold the car to the Barnet Motor Company.
 The "Fall Out" model is actually an earlier normal 7 (with Ford 100E engine) specially altered by Lotus to look like a Super Seven.
 Graham Nearn, director of Caterham (then of Lotus), can be seen in "Fall Out" driving the 7 up to Number Six's London home.

 The Registration "KAR 120C" is now owned by Caterham Cars.